The onshore part of the Viking Link project is known as the UK Onshore Scheme.

 Detailed information on the results of the surveys and assessments are contained in the project’s Environmental Statement which was submitted as part of the UK Onshore Scheme planning applications.
 The planning documents submitted as part of the applications are available within the Documents webpage.

 During the Phase 2 consultation, we also asked for views on the design style for the converter station building.
 This feedback led to the production of the Converter Station Design Code which was included in the planning applications.

 The LPAs undertook formal statutory consultation prior to determining the applications.
 Boston Borough, North Kesteven District and South Holland District Councils all approved the applications relevant to their area.
 East Lindsey District Council (ELDC) decided to refuse the application.
 NGVL appealed the decision by ELDC and the refusal was overturned by the planning inspector in December 2018.

 Onshore Work in Denmark

-For further information (in Danish) about the onshore work and the proposed cable route in Denmark, please click here.
+Further information (in Danish) about the onshore work and the cable route in Denmark is available here.

 The Viking Link interconnector will pass through the German and Dutch Exclusive Economic Zones (EEZs) in the North Sea.
 There are no onshore elements for Viking Link in Germany and the Netherlands.

 - Viking Link, An End to End Environmental Assessment